johnturner4004/Learning_CPP/README.md

 * To create a getter or setter, make a function inside the class.
 * That function can be used to either set the values of private members of the object or get their value
 * Commonly used to prevent adding invalid values to the members of the object

+## 23 Inheritance

+A sub class can be created that inherits from a parent or super class.
+This example shows how to create and use sub classes.

+### Things Learned from Inheritance

+* To create a sub class, begin as you would with a class by using the keyword class followed by the name of the class.
+* Then use a : followed by public then the class it is inheriting from
+* The sub class will have all the members of the parent class
+* The parent class will not have the members of the sub class
+* The sub class can override the members of the parent class